 Argentina issues emergency approval to China's single-dose Cansino COVID-19 vaccine

-Argentina on Friday approved the emergency use of the single-dose COVID-19 vaccine developed by Cansino Biologics Inc., aiming to bolster its portfolio of critical jabs as the country faces a harsh second wave of the disease, further complicating its recovery from a lengthy recession.
+BUENOS AIRES, June 11 (Reuters) - Argentina on Friday approved the emergency use of the single-dose COVID-19 vaccine developed by Cansino Biologics Inc (6185.HK), aiming to bolster its portfolio of the critical jabs as the country faces a harsh second wave of the disease, further complicating its recovery from a lengthy recession.

 The health ministry said in a statement that Argentina had signed an agreement for the delivery of 5.4 million doses of the vaccine, adding delivery would "advance depending on their availability."